yud1sta/feathers-refresh-token/README.md

 ```

 ### To logout user, client makes a DELETE request to /refresh-tokens/userID endpoint.
-Unlike POST request, DELETE request is protected, client needs to set the Authorization header to access it.
+Unlike POST request, DELETE request is protected, client needs to set the Authorization header to access it

 ```http
 DELETE http://localhost:3030/refresh-tokens/<user ID>?refreshToken=<refresh token>